 For up to date information and news visit Facebook

-Both groups have friendly and knowledgeable people who will be happy to teach you what they know, whatever your skill level.
+The group is full of friendly and knowledgeable people who will be happy to teach you what they know, whatever your skill level.
+For more information, have a look at our wildlife page.

 Longrun Meadow has a Permanent Orienteering Course (POM).
 There are 20 oak marker posts around the Meadows, each with a letter (which is shown at that position on the map) and a number.
-It has been installed for families or individuals wishing to use the POM as a fun family activity or as training for orienteers, athletes and school projects.
-The course can now also be used with the iOrienteering smartphone app using QR codes.
-A map of the course can be found here and more course information is available on the noticeboard outside COACH.
+The POM can be a family activity or training for orienteers, athletes and school projects.
+The course can be accessed using MapRun, with the iOrienteering smartphone app using QR codes or a map of the course can be found here and more course information is available on the noticeboard outside COACH.

 The network of paths make the meadow ideal for recreational cycling.
 How about trying out your BMX skills on our Cyclo-Gym?
 The series of bumps and humps is situated in field 2 near the Air Training Corp building.
 Previous cycling events included the cycling cinema, organised by Cycling Somerset and a schools cyclo-cross competition organised by Somerset Activity and Sports Partnership.